richard-warren/locomotionAnalysis/modelling/README.md

 - how to do these info theoretic 'bits per thing' metrics of utility of dft predictors

 # long term todo
+- [ ] i should probably be smoothing vel somehow, e.g. really using the local fitting method
 - [ ] should i mask out phase when not running? also, why do i need to high pass for phase to work??
 - [ ] how to handle nose in old sessions, which is out of view!
 - [ ] figure out how to filter out poorly behaving sessions (e.g. based on velocity)